Our Program Fellows have gone on to pursue their passion for public service through various career paths and experiences.

-Daniel is a 3L from Cincinnati, Ohio.
-He graduated from George Mason University in 2012 with a bachelor’s degree in political science.
+Daniel graduated from George Mason University in 2012 with a bachelor’s degree in political science.
 During his 1L summer, Daniel worked for the General Counsel at Apex Clean Energy, a wind energy company in Charlottesville.
-In his spare time, Daniel enjoys playing piano and beach volleyball.
 Interests: Government; Environmental/Land Use Law.

-Lizzie is a 3L originally from the United Kingdom and who grew up in Massachusetts.
-She graduated from Haverford College and worked at a middle school in Boston prior to law school.
+Lizzie, originally from the United Kingdom and who grew up in Massachusetts, graduated from Haverford College and worked at a middle school in Boston prior to law school.
 During her 1L summer, Lizzie worked in the Fraud Section, Criminal Division at the Department of Justice.
-Currently, Lizzie is participating in the law school’s Prosecution Clinic.
-After graduation, she will clerk on the Sixth Circuit.
-When not studying, Lizzie is exploring Charlottesville one eatery at a time.
+Lizzie participated in the law school’s Prosecution Clinic.
+She is currently clerking on the Sixth Circuit.
 Interests: Government; Criminal Law.

-Jasmine Esmailbegui is a third-year law student at the University of Virginia.
-She graduated from the University of Florida in 2014 with degrees in Psychology and Criminology and a minor in Women’s Studies.
+Jasmine graduated from the University of Florida in 2014 with degrees in Psychology and Criminology and a minor in Women’s Studies.
 She has worked for both Southern Legal Counsel in Gainesville, FL and Legal Aid Justice Center in Charlottesville, VA to help provide, and expand access to, civil legal services.
 Interests: Civil Legal Services.

-Ryan Pavel is a 3L and is originally from a Chicago suburb.
-Ryan served in the Marine Corps and taught high school in Detroit prior to law school.
-These days, you can likely find Ryan wailin’ on bass as part of the law school cover band, Jefferson Clerkship.
-Ryan plans on working at Winston & Strawn in Chicago upon graduation.
+Ryan, who is originally from the Chicago suburb, served in the Marine Corps and taught high school in Detroit prior to law school.
+During his time at UVA, he played bass for the law school cover band, Jefferson Clerkship.
+Ryan is currently working at the law firm Winston & Strawn in Chicago.
 Interests: Government; Legal Aid.

-Julia Schast is a 3L who grew up outside of Philadelphia, attended Elon University for undergrad, and has her sights set on starting her career as a prosecutor at the District Attorney’s Office in Manhattan after spending a year clerking for Judge Robert A. Salerno in the D.C.
-Superior Court after graduation.
+Julia Schast grew up outside of Philadelphia and attended Elon University for undergrad.
+She is currently clerking for Judge Robert A. Salerno in the D.C.
+Superior Court and intends to work as a prosecutor at the District Attorney’s Office in Manhattan.
 Interests: Criminal Prosecution; Criminal Justice Reform; Women’s Rights and Gender Equality Issues.

-James Whittaker is a First Lieutenant in the U.S. Army and 3L at UVA law.
-James Commissioned into the Army after spending four years at UC Davis as a Cadet and hopes to serve as a Judge Advocate after graduation.
+James, a First Lieutenant in the U.S. Army, Commissioned into the Army after spending four years at UC Davis as a Cadet.
+He is currently serving as Judge Advocate.
 James spent his 1L summer interning at the Small Business Administration’s Office of General Council, Procurement division, and his 2L summer interning at Fort Belvoir, in the USALSA Contract and Fiscal Litigation Division.
-James enjoys playing golf, softball, basketball, and cooking for his friends after long days of exercise.
 Interests: Defense; Government.